MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

   - On-demand scanning is turned on: Still use the scan capabilities on the endpoint.
   - Automatic threat remediation is turned off: No files will be moved and security admin is expected to take required action.
   - Security intelligence updates are turned on: Alerts will be available on security admins tenant.

+  - Definition updates will happen only when scan starts even with automaticDefinitionUpdateEnabled set to true in passive mode

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|
 |**Key**|enforcementLevel|Enforcement Level|